emonson/SamVis/README.md

 way this is handled is that you set the data directory as stated above.
 In that directory you create sub-directories with unique names for the datasets that will be contained in each.
 For the "path" project there is sample data in the repository.
-For the "HTTP" project there is a download link below with some sample data.
+For the "IPCA" project there is a download link below with some sample data.
 Three files are expected by the program: `tree.ipca`, which is the output of the GMRA CreateIPCATree code in the gmra_src directory; `labels.data`, which is a binary array of label integers, and `labels.data.hdr` which is the text header file